iterative/dvc.org/public/static/docs/command-reference/import.md

 `dvc import` provides a better way to incorporate data files tracked in external
 <abbr>DVC repositories</abbr> because it saves the connection between the
-current project and the source project.
+current project and the source repo.
 This means that enough information is recorded in an import stage (DVC-file) in order to [reproduce](/doc/command-reference/repro) downloading of this same data version in the future, where and when needed.
 This is achieved with the `repo` field,